26 February 2025

 Riyadh Season: A five-month-long celebration of the Saudi capital beginning in October, Riyadh Season offers approximately 100 events, concerts, and various adventures.
 The city is divided into 14 zones, each of which has a different focus, such as music, food, and entertainment.

-You can get from Riyadh airport to any destination in the city with ease.
+When visiting Saudi Arabia, know what transportation you can get from Riyadh airport to any destination in the city with ease.
 Let’s take a look at your transportation options.

 Taxi: Taxis are the most convenient way to get from the airport to the city.
 The journey from the airport to downtown Riyadh takes approximately 30 minutes.
 You’ll need to pay the approximately SAR 70 fare in advance.
 You’ll find numerous taxi desks at the airport terminals.